1. Chasm

 Patch 1.094 Released

 The biggest change by far in SDL 3.0 is the new graphics backend called SDL GPU.
-With it, Windows has moved up to D3D12 from D3D11, Linux has moved to Vulkan from OpenGL, and OSX still remains on its native Metal.
-If you are on older hardware or would like to force a particular graphics backend, you can do that as well in the Steam launch options with one of the following:
+With it, Windows and Linux have moved up to Vulkan from D3D11 & OpenGL, while OSX remains on its native Metal.
+If you are on older hardware or would like to force a particular graphics backend, you can do that as well in the Steam launch options with one of the following: [/p]

 /gldevice:D3D11